The Terro-human History Project

 The Fourth World War, between the Terran Federation and the World Commonwealth, was sparked by rivalries over their respective interplanetary colonies on Mars and Venus.
 (Thus, the Fourth World War is also known as the First Interplanetary War.)

-Much of the Northern Hemisphere of Terra, already severely damaged in the Third World War, was destroyed in the Fourth World War.
-Both the Terran Federation and the World Commonwealth had begun migration programs in the aftermath of the Third World War which moved large numbers of people to various territories in the Southern Hemisphere (including Antarctica) but populations of these settlements were tiny in comparison to the numbers who were killed in the Northern Hemisphere during the Fourth World War.
+Much of the Northern Hemisphere of Terra, already severely harmed in the Third World War, was devastated in the Fourth World War.
+Both the Terran Federation and the World Commonwealth had begun resettlement programs in the aftermath of the Third World War which moved large numbers of people to various territories in the Southern Hemisphere (including Antarctica) but the populations of these settlements were tiny in comparison to the numbers who were killed in the Northern Hemisphere during the Fourth World War.

 |